 Business, Management and Law

-Salford Business School inspires postgraduate researchers to think critically, challenge assumptions and construct persuasive arguments to equip them with the personal and professional qualities valued by employers.
+Salford Business School inspires postgraduate researchers to be curious, think critically and challenge assumptions in ways that equip them with the personal and professional qualities valued by academic and industry employers alike.

 Get in touch